 The Stereo microscopy Facility is located on the 6th floor of the McKnight building, room 621

 - Zeiss Stemi SV11 Fluorescence Stereo Microscope with AxioCam Mrc Camera.
 This microscope is equipped with 1.6x high optical quality lenses to provide wide-field stereoscopic image.
 H-50 arc lamp provides adequate source of light to illuminate fluorescence-labeled samples.
 Two different excitation/ emission (DAPI, FITC) filter pairs allow multiple fluorophores to be visualized and/or captured by the digital camera.

 - GE imageQuant LAS400 imaging station with CCD camera

-The wide-field fluorescence microscopy Facility is located on the 4th floor of the McKnight building.
+The wide-field fluorescence microscopy Facility is also located in room 621

 - Axiostar Plus Upright Fluorescence Microscope